Xenon 1.0

 Binary

-Binary data is stored in Base64.
+Binary data is stored in Base64 as per rfc 4648.

 <Image=eOG0h+m04bS/ybQNCg\=\=> Note that the padding (=) must be escaped in xenon.